microconfig/microconfig/README.md

 As you can see using placeholders we can override not the whole property but only part of it.

-This approach work with includes as well.
-You can #include oracle-common and then override oracle.host, and datasource.url will be resolved based of overriden value.
+This approach works with includes as well.
+You can #include oracle-common and then override oracle.host, and datasource.url will be resolved based of overridden value.

 In the example below after build datasource.url=jdbc:oracle:thin:@**100.30.162.80**:1521:ARMSDEV

 **orders-db/application.dev.properties**
 ```*.properties